-Before you can start using Hypur Pay in the cannabis industry, you’ll have to go through our underwriting process that was established with our financial institution partners.
-It is similar in many ways to the process you go through when you apply for an MRB bank account, in that there are similar questions and required documents.
+High risk merchant processing, which includes cannabis businesses, requires financial institutions to perform thorough due diligence referred to as enhanced due diligence.
+The process is similar in many ways to applying for an MRB bank account, in that there are similar questions and required documents.
 But these processes don’t have to be an obstacle.
-Here’s how you can prepare for underwriting:
+Here’s how you can prepare for underwriting.

 The underwriting process verifies that your risk profile fits within our comfort zone.
 The purpose is to have proof that we know the answers to three main things: